 - 2.1.1.
-To provide a consistent approach to the disposition of patients who call 999. - 2.1.2.
-To be an overarching policy for staff to be directed to more detailed policies/procedures. - 2.1.3.
+To provide a consistent approach to the care of patients who call 999 or are passed to the 999 service from another function or system (i.e., 111). - 2.1.2.
+To be an overarching policy from where staff can be directed to more detailed policies/procedures. - 2.1.3.
 To maximise our resources by ensuring the Trust operates efficiently. - 2.1.4.
-To promote the Trust as a healthcare provider capable of managing emergency and urgent care. - 2.1.5.
-To empower staff to make the correct disposition decision for the patient.
+To promote the Trust as a healthcare provider capable of managing emergency and urgent care as a system partner. - 2.1.5.
+To empower staff to make the correct decision for the ongoing care and safety of their patient.